-The OFLP will be Oromia's strategic programmatic umbrella and coordination platform for multi-sector, multi-partner intervention on all forested landscapes in Oromia.
-The long-term program will contribute to a transformation in how forested landscapes are managed in Oromia to deliver multiple benefits such as poverty reduction and resilient livelihoods, climate change mitigation, biodiversity conservation, and water provisioning.
-The OFLP will foster equitable and sustainable low carbon development through a series of: (i) on-the-ground activities that address deforestation, reduce land-use based emissions, and enhance forest carbon stocks; and (ii) state-wide and local enhancements to institutions, incentives, information, and safeguards management to upscale investment (enabling environment), including coordinating and leveraging multiple REDD-relevant interventions across the regional state.
+OFLP would be Oromia's strategic programmatic umbrella and coordination platform for multi-sector, multi-partner intervention on all forested landscapes in Oromia.
+The 10-year program would contribute to a transformation in how forested landscapes are managed in Oromia to deliver multiple benefits such as poverty reduction and resilient livelihoods, climate change mitigation, biodiversity conservation, and water provisioning.
+OFLP would foster equitable and sustainable low carbon development through a series of: (i) on-the-ground activities that address deforestation, reduce land-use based emissions, and enhance forest carbon stocks; and (ii) state-wide and local enhancements to institutions, incentives, information, and safeguards management to upscale investment (enabling environment), including coordinating and leveraging multiple REDD-relevant interventions across the regional state.

-The OFLP will help enable GoE to strategically mobilize, coordinate and scale-up funding programmatically from diverse sources.
+OFLP would help enable GoE to strategically mobilize, coordinate and scale-up funding programmatically from diverse sources.
 The success of OFLP and the achievement of the GoE's broader forest, land-use, and climate ambitions depend on OFLP's ability to leverage financial resources from existing and future REDD-relevant initiatives such as PSNP, SLMP, AGP, private sector activities, the CRGE Facility, bilateral support, farmers' own investment, and government budget.
 REDD-relevant initiatives also include REDD+ projects that are currently seeking carbon payments, which would be nested, into OFLP, such as the Bale Mountains REDD+ project.

-Two types of REDD-relevant initiatives are distinguished: (i) existing REDD+ projects that seek to account for and sell emissions reductions (ERs), such as the Bale Mountains REDD+ project and Nono Sele Participatory Forest Management REDD+ project; (ii) initiatives that contribute to REDD+ goals but are not seeking to account for and sell ERs such as AGP which is currently supporting agricultural intensification; and/or the Land Investment for Transformation (LIFT) program which seeks to improve land certification.
-The former group would be 'nested' into OFLP (see paragraph below), while the Oromia REDD+ Coordination Unit (ORCU), within the Oromia Environment, Forest, and Climate Change Authority (OEFCCA), and the Oromia vice presidency, will seek to further coordinate the second type of interventions towards OFLP goals.
+Two types of REDD-relevant initiatives are distinguished: (i) existing REDD+ projects that seek to account for and sell emissions reductions (ERs), such as the Bale Mountains REDD+ project and NonoSele Participatory Forest Management REDD+ project; (ii) initiatives that contribute to REDD+ goals but are not seeking to account for and sell ERs such as AGP which is currently supporting agricultural intensification; and/or the Land Investment for Transformation (LIFT) program which seeks to improve land certification.
+The former group would be 'nested' into OFLP (see paragraph below), while the Oromia REDD+ Coordination Unit (ORCU) would seek to further coordinate the second type of interventions towards OFLP goals.

 Nesting existing REDD+ projects into OFLP.
-The OFLP will allow REDD+ Projects to directly account for ERs at the project level to attract new sources of financing and mobilize more technical partners in support of the program.
-However, these projects will not be able to sell ERs to third parties before the ERs contracted by the BioCF is fully delivered.
-These projects will be nested within the OFLP, which means that GoE will put in place rules for coordinating all on-going and planned REDD+ projects in Oromia, including consistency in the approach to set the baseline (reference emissions level [REL]), the same benefit sharing rules, consistency in measuring and reporting on ERs, systems to avoid double counting of ERs, and consistency in how social and environmental sustainability approaches are applied following the World Bank's safeguard policies and procedures.
-These rules will be spelled out in the Program Implementation Manual (PIM) and its subsequent modules and updates .
+Allowing REDD+ Projects to directly account for ERs at the project level (and potentially earn incentives/payments directly from the international or bilateral system based on those reductions) could help OFLP attract new sources of financing.
+However, this would require nesting of these projects within OFLP.
+Nesting means that GoE would need to put in place a methodological and programmatic approach that coordinates all on-going and planned REDD+ projects in Oromia under one umbrella (OFLP), including, among other things: the same benefit sharing rules, same baseline, consistency in how emissions and ERs are measured and reported, systems to avoid double counting of ERs, and consistency in how social and environmental sustainability approaches are applied following WBG safeguard policies and procedures.
+Nesting would allow for results to be achieved in the landscape within a shorter period of time given that